 Additionally, only 69% of patients surveyed believed that their rooms and beds were kept clean.
-Lack of sanitation measures can result in the spread of infections, viruses and other communicable diseases which cause unneeded complications.Why You Should Act Quickly Following Medical Errors at an Evanston Facility
+Lack of sanitation measures can result in the spread of infections, viruses, and other infectious diseases, which cause unneeded complications.

-Illinois has a statute of limitations which prohibits the filing of lawsuits two years after the alleged injury has taken place, but allowing your lawyer to get a head start on your case will also greatly improve your chances of success.
+Illinois has a statute of limitations that prohibits the filing of medical malpractice lawsuits two years after the alleged injury has taken place, but allowing your lawyer to get a head start on your case will also significantly improve your chances of success.

-Rosenfeld Injury Lawyers has represented thousands of clients who have suffered injuries or lost loved ones due to medical negligence and have secured the maximum amount of compensation available for them afford by Illinois law.
-We would be happy to review your legal options with you and discuss how to move forward with your case.
+Rosenfeld Injury Lawyers LLC has represented thousands of clients who have suffered injuries or lost loved ones due to medical negligence and have secured the maximum amount of compensation available for them afford by Illinois law.
+We would be happy to review available legal options with you and discuss how to move forward with your case.

-Contact us for a risk free consultation with one of our Evanston medical malpractice attorneys to learn more about your rights as a patient and so that we may begin an investigation to determine your best course of action.
+Contact us for a risk-free consultation with our Evanston personal injury law firm to learn more about your rights as a patient and so that we may begin an investigation to determine your best course of action.

 We promise only to collect payment once we have successfully secured compensation on your behalf, and if we should fail to do so, our services will be free.